13 Aug, 2024

 Spandex: Super stretchy, perfect for sportswear and swimsuits.

 These fabrics have revolutionized the textile industry, offering solutions that natural fibers can't always provide.
 They're in our everyday clothes and specialized products alike.
-However, there's a downside - synthetic fabrics can be harsh on the environment, especially when it comes to disposal and microplastic pollution.
+However, there's a downside: synthetic fabrics can be harsh on the environment, especially when it comes to disposal and microplastic pollution.
 As we continue to use these materials, finding ways to make them more sustainable is a key challenge for the industry.

 Characteristics of synthetic fabrics